maddiehenniger/nf-imputation-pipeline/README.md

 You must also modify the configuration file to specify that phasing must occur to the pedigree file and the location of the pedigree file.
 The test sample population must be larger than 25 individuals for pedigree-based phasing, which is a restriction implemented by the phasing tool and not pipeline developers.

+#### Optional: Recombination Maps

+Please note: This is a priority feature undergoing construction.

+The phasing and imputation steps within the current pipeline also optionally allow for the user to supply recombination maps.
+If recombination maps are not supplied, the phasing and imputation tools automatically assume a constant recombination rate of 1 cM/Mb by default.
+The current pipeline supplies no maintained recombination maps for any species, and therefore it is up to the user to determine up-to-date and accurate recombination maps for usage.

 ### The Configuration File

 The `nextflow.config` file is where the workflow configurations are located.
 This file is automatically detected by Nextflow, provided it is located within the launch directory.
 The user must modify the configuration file with project-specific details for Nextflow to detect where test samples, reference panels, and associated files are located.
 The configuration file is built for the intention of running on a SLURM-based system.